 If a child has identified SEN, the school’s Special Educational Needs Co-Ordinator (SENCO) will work with the parent and class teacher to plan what to do.
-This could be a special programme of work, particular equipment, time with a teaching assistant or teacher individually or in a group.
+This could be a special programme of work, access to particular equipment, time with a teaching assistant or teacher individually or in a group.

-A SEN support plan is written e.g. as a provision map or as an Individual Education Plan (IEP).
+A SEN support plan is written e.g., as a provision map or as an Individual Education Plan (IEP).
 This shows support which is ‘additional to or different from’ what other children need.
 The plan shows the targets your child will be working on and any extra support arranged.
 The IEP or provision map should be discussed with you and with your child, and be reviewed at an agreed date, often termly.

 At times, school staff may need support to further understand and meet a child's needs.
 This might include:

 - asking for advice from SENCOs in other schools;

 - asking for advice from external education professionals, e.g. specialist teachers or Educational Psychologists;